devuri/wpframework/README.md

 </div>

-Welcome to WP-Framework, the Composer package that serves as the cutting-edge successor to `wp-env-config`.
-Designed to provide secure and modular WordPress development, WP-Framework equips developers with a solid, flexible foundation for crafting scalable single or multi-tenant web applications.
+Welcome to the WPFramework, the Composer package that serves as the successor to `wp-env-config`.
+Designed to provide secure and modular WordPress development, WPFramework equips developers with a solid, flexible foundation for crafting scalable single or multi-tenant web applications.
 It's packed with features aimed at boosting your productivity, enhancing the maintainability of your projects, and ensuring scalability.

 ## Features